-Academic advisement1
+Academic advising6

-Academic advisement at the UFS is an ongoing and intentional teaching and learning process to support and encourage advisees in aligning and fulfilling their personal, academic and career goals.
+Academic advising at the UFS is a continuous and intentional teaching and learning process to support and encourage advisees to align and fulfil their personal, academic, and career goals.
 It is a high-impact practice directed at connecting, empowering, and supporting students to achieve academic success.
-As a shared responsibility between central advisors, faculty advisors and advisee, advising aims to maximise students' potential by facilitating a conceptual understanding, sharing relevant information, and developing a relationship focused on promoting academic success.
+As a shared responsibility between central advisers, faculty advisers, and advisees, advising aims to maximise students' potential by facilitating a conceptual understanding, sharing relevant information, and developing a relationship focused on promoting academic success.
 The envisaged result is that students have a meaningful academic experience while at the UFS and feel a sense of belonging to the UFS.